Arterixs/Virtual-Keyboard/README.md

 ![product-screenshot](https://user-images.githubusercontent.com/95077794/230789353-7e08d0e6-f61a-41ca-9a46-f13f0230f88f.png)

 My first "big" project.
-The application allows you to use the virtual keyboard to display characters on the screen..
+The application allows you to use the virtual keyboard to display characters on the screen.
+The project was refactored, the old code is in the Keyboard branch, you can compare my progress.

 ### Built With